microsoft/NeMoEval/README.md

 ## Lifecycle management
 We use [Google MALT data](https://github.com/google/malt-example-models) as an example of application use.
 The full data is avaliable in the original git repo.

-For strawman showcase, we only extract a small set of original data due to LLMs token limit.
+For baseline showcase, we only extract a small set of original data due to LLMs token limit.
 The sampled data is stored in `app_lifecycle_management/data/malt-example-sample.txt`.

 To run:
 ```
-cd app_lifecycle_management/strawman
+cd app_lifecycle_management/baseline
 python test_with_golden.py
 ```